aurelienpierre/Image-Cases-Studies/README.md

 ### How it's made

-It's written in Python 3, and relies on PIL (Python Image Library) for the I/O, Numpy for the arrays operations, and Cython to optimize the execution time.
-Heavy arrays operations are parallelized through multithreading but can be run serialized as well.
+It's written in Python 3, and relies on PIL (Python Image Library) for the I/O, Numpy for the arrays operations, and Numba to optimize the execution time.
+Heavy arrays operations are parallelized through multiprocesses but can be run serialized as well.

 Every function is timed natively, so you can benchmark performance.
-The built-in functions are staticly typed and compiled with Cython.

 ### What's inside

 For now, we have :

-* Blending modes :
-    * overlay
 * Filters :
     * Gaussian blur
     * Bessel blur (Kaiser denoising)
     * bilateral filter
     * unsharp mask
-    * Richardson-Lucy deconvolution with damping factor (similar to Matlab)
+    * Richardson-Lucy blind and non-blind deconvolution with Total Variation regularization
 * Windows/Kernels : (*for convolution and frequential analysis*)
     * Poisson/exponential
     * Kaiser-Bessel